 The core economic case holds land-use patterns fixed and does not consider the impacts of changes in geographic patterns of economic activity at local and regional levels that might result from HS2.
-The 2013 economic case states that "HS2 has the potential to deliver productivity gains that will alter geographic distribution of economic activity."
-77
+The 2013 economic case states that "HS2 has the potential to deliver productivity gains that will alter geographic distribution of economic activity."75

 It is considered that HS2 would do this primarily through creating greater opportunity for businesses and people to connect and making the areas impacted "more attractive places for businesses and people to locate."
-78 Thus, leading to changes in future patterns of land use.
+76 Thus, leading to changes in future patterns of land use.

-However, the potential benefits are very much "specific to the local circumstances" 79 and will not be delivered by HS2 alone (see section below).
+However, the potential benefits are very much "specific to the local circumstances"77 and will not be delivered by HS2 alone (see section below).
 The 2012 economic case update states that "simply building a station or link to a high-speed network is not enough.
-For success to be achieved, the station must be integrated into the wider strategic plans of local agencies, especially integration with the local transport network."80
+For success to be achieved, the station must be integrated into the wider strategic plans of local agencies, especially integration with the local transport network."78 There are multiple locally-led HS2 growth plans being developed to address this point.